amidabuddha/console-chat-gpt/README.md

 ## Features

 - :new: Unified chat completion function separated as independent library.
 Use `pip install unichat` to add it to your application for seamless cross-provider API experience.
 The [Source code](https://github.com/amidabuddha/unichat) is public on GitHub :new:
+- :new: Streaming with all supported models, disabled by default, may be enabled in 'settings' menu :new:
 - :star: [**Anthropic Prompt caching (beta)**](https://docs.anthropic.com/en/docs/build-with-claude/prompt-caching) supported :star:
 - :star: [**OpenAI Assistants Beta**](https://platform.openai.com/docs/assistants/overview) fully supported :star:
 - **AI Managed mode** Based on the complexity of the task, automatically determines which model to use.